oracle-livelabs/oic/oic-gen3/core-competencies/fileserver/introduction/introduction.md

 ## About this Workshop

 This workshop will walk you through the steps to create an end-to-end integration of reading a file from the File Server and inserting the data set in an Oracle Autonomous Transaction Processing(ATP) Table leveraging out of the box adapters.
-- We shall leverage the features published on OIC 25.04 like File Server Events to trigger the integration flow and AI-driven SQL generation (generates SQL queries from natural language prompts, reducing manual effort) to insert the data into ATP.
+- We shall leverage the features published on OIC 25.04 like File Server Events to trigger the integration flow and insert the data into ATP."

     ![Integration Architecture](images/oicfileevent.png)